Top 10 key components to a successful marketing campaign

 A successful marketing campaign depends on many factors.
 Some of them may be outside your control but, without a doubt, some are totally manageable.
 To maximise your chances of success, we’ve grouped 10 key elements that you should take into account for each marketing campaign.
 There you go!

-The first thing you need to think about is: who are you targeting?
+The first thing you need to think about for a successful marketing campaign is: who are you targeting?
 You have to ensure each campaign you make is aimed at your ideal customer or client.
 “Talk to everyone and you’ll sell to no one.”

 How to define your target?

 - First, you need to ask yourself what is the purpose of your product or your service?
 Which problem is your product or service trying to solve?

 - Second, you need to find who your product or service will help.
 Basically, you need to define your personas, a.k.a your ideal customer or client.
 There are no predefined rules for that, you can include as much criteria as you want, as long as it helps you have a clear idea of who you are talking to.
 For example, some criteria you could focus on are: the age and gender, the profession, the geolocation, the financial situation, the family status, the interests, etc. Tip: to better identify segments of your audience, collect audience data with online tools!

 - Once you’ve clearly defined your audience, the last question you need to ask yourself is: will these people pay for your product or service?
 If not… revise your offer or your target!